Before Midnight: Production

-"have been talking a lot in the last six months.
+have been talking a lot in the last six months.
 All three of us have been having similar feelings, that we're kind of ready to revisit those characters.
 There's nine years between the first two movies and, if we made the film next summer, it would be nine years again, so we started thinking that would be a good thing to do.
-So we're going to try and write it this year."
+So we're going to try and write it this year.

-In June 2012, Hawke confirmed that the sequel to Before Sunset would be filmed that summer.
+In June 2012, Hawke confirmed that the sequel would be filmed that summer.
 Soon after, Delpy denied filming would take place that year.
 By that August, numerous reports emerged from Messenia, Greece, that the film was being shot there.
 The completion of the sequel, Before Midnight, was announced on September 5, 2012.
 Linklater said that, after ten weeks of writing and rehearsing, the film was made in 15 days for less than $3 million.
 He announced plans to premiere the film at a festival in early 2013.